Mama, are you wondering how you can be more productive at home?

 This is so important for a good night’s rest!

 All LED screens, such as computers, tablets, and phones all emit blue light.
 This blue light suppresses our body’s ability to produce melatonin, the sleep hormone.

 When we don’t have enough melatonin, it can be difficult to fall asleep and to sleep peacefully.

 If you absolutely must look at a screen before bed, you may consider buying a pair of inexpensive blue-light blocking glasses like these!

 I really love mine and definitely feel like they make a difference.

 #22: Plan your next day

-Taking a few moments at the end of the day to make a plan for the next day is a great way to help you be more productive.
+Taking a few moments at the end of the day to make a plan for tomorrow is a great way to help you be more productive.

 While you might be used to writing a to-do list, I highly recommend that you DON’T use this to-do list as a plan for the day.